Luke0094/A-Better-Way-Through-Internet/README.md

 Note: unpacked extension not have the ability to auto-update themself, once in a while check their [Github](https://github.com/qnoum/bypass-paywalls-chrome-clean-magnolia1234) for updates:

-*This step will grand you the ability to skip certain paywalls based on daily views limit and/or similar issues*
+*This step will grant you the ability to skip certain paywalls based on daily views limit and/or similar issues*

 All the steps below are totally optional but recommended for a better experience.